medic/cht-docs/content/en/apps/guides/hosting/4.x/app-developer.md

 ![The cht-docker-compose.sh script showing the URL and version of the CHT instance as well as number of containers launched, global container count, medic images downloaded count and OS load average.
 Finally a "Successfully started my_first_project" message is shown and denotes the login is "medic" and the password is "password".](cht-docker-helper.png)

+This script brings a lot of benefits with it:
+* You only have to download one bash script
+* It has been tested to work on Windows, macOS and Linux
+* All compose files and images will be downloaded automatically for you
+* All networks, storage volumes and containers will be created
+* A valid TLS certificate will be installed, allowing you to easily test on with CHT Android natively on a mobile device

 Currently, the CHT Docker Helper for 4.0 is in beta, and comes with some caveats:
 * it is not yet available in `master`
 * it does not account for port conflicts, so you need to manually resolve them yourself by editing the `*.env` files